 New Employees: As a new employee you will have decisions to make regarding benefits and payroll information.
 This focuses on providing you with the information you need as you join the KU community.

-Current Employees: As an important member of the KU family additional information regarding all of your benefits, including wellness initiatives and tuition waiver can be found under Benefits.
+Current Employees: As an important member of the KU family additional information regarding all of your benefits, including wellness initiatives and tuition waivers can be found under Benefits.

 Information to get you started quickly and effectively!

 Welcome to Kutztown University!
 You have joined an exciting, dynamic, and ever-changing organization.

 You should work with your supervisor to complete the following tasks in your first few days of employment at KU:

 - On your first day, you should visit the Parking Office/Public Safety in Old Main with your vehicle registration and driver's license to obtain a parking sticker

 - You will be getting network access and password information within your first few days of employment